social-media-ethics-automation/book-src-reddit/ch02_definitions/03_automation/07_details_of_bot-discord.md

 The next two lines of code (`channel_id = 123456789` and `channel = client.get_channel(channel_id)`) are for loading a specific discord channel.
 The first line is where a specific channel id is saved into python, and the second line is where the `discord` code finds that specific channel.

-The next line of code is what actually makes the post on the given channel (`channel.send("This post was made by a computer program!")`).
+The next line of code is what actually makes the post on the given channel (`await channel.send("This post was made by a computer program!")`).

 The final line of code in this section (`await client.close()`) tells the bot to shut down (note: there are other ways of writing bots where they keep running so that they can do things like automatically reply to someone).